progressivis/progressivis/doc/custom_modules.md

 Slot hints provide a convenient syntax to adapt the behavior of slots according to parameters.
 In `PTable` slots, the hints consist of a list of column names that restrict the columns received through the slot.
 Internally, this uses a PTable view.
 Creating a view can be done through a module, but the syntax is much heavier, and the performance is much worse.
-The `PTable` slot hint is so standard that its documentation string is imported in line 8 of `Max` and used in line 12.

-This slot hint is implemented in line 36 by calling `Module.filter_slot_columns`.
+This slot hint is implemented in line 30 by calling `Module.filter_slot_columns`.
 The chunk returned will contain the columns specified in the slot hint, or all the columns if no slot hint is specified.

 In the [initial example](#quantiles-variant) of ProgressiVis, we use a `Quantiles` module where output slots can be parameterized by a quantile, such as 0.03 or 0.97.